HigherOrderCO/HVM/WHY_HOVM_MATTERS.md

 =================================

 In essence, HOVM is just a machine that takes, as its input, a functional program that looks like untyped Haskell, and outputs its evaluated result.
-For example, given the following input:
+It can be used as a compile target for functional languages, as a virtual machine for decentralized computers, and even as a programming language.
+As an example, given the following input:

 ```javascript
 // Doubles every number in the [1, 2, 3] list